exercism/python/CONTRIBUTING.md

 <img align="left" width="110" height="100" src="https://github.com/exercism/website-icons/blob/main/exercism/logo-big-bordered.png">

-🌟🌟&nbsp; If you have not already done so, please take a moment to read [Code of Conduct][exercism-code-of-conduct].&nbsp;🌟🌟&nbsp;
+🌟🌟&nbsp; If you have not already done so, please take a moment to read our [Code of Conduct][exercism-code-of-conduct].&nbsp;🌟🌟&nbsp;
 It might also be helpful to look at [Being a Good Community Member][being-a-good-community-member] & [The words that we use][the-words-that-we-use].

 Some defined roles in our community:  [Contributors][exercism-contributors] **|** [Mentors][exercism-mentors] **|** [Maintainers][exercism-track-maintainers]  **|** [Admins][exercism-admins]